DISCOVER PATTERNS, STRENGTHEN CONNECTIONS, AND NURTURE GROWTH

 For instance, if you’ve experienced childhood abuse, emotional neglect, or wounding in your relational attachment, you may have learned ways of relating to yourself or others that create intrapsychic pain or interpersonal distress.

 Impulses, ideas, or conflicts that occur due to these patterns in your family of origin can play out in adult relationships.
-As such, we are all susceptible to repeating these patterns until we find a safe place to explore and understand their origin.
+We are all susceptible to repeating these patterns until we find a safe place to explore their origins and learn new ways of relating to ourselves and others.

 “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”